 Exploring Africa’s Supply Chain Future

-Understanding the challenges, the innovation, and the momentum behind the world’s next major growth story.
+Connecting with industry leaders and visiting operations to learn about the challenges, the innovation, and the momentum behind the world’s next major growth story.

 Why Travel 6k Miles To Study Supply Chains?